RN Graduate Nursing

 A: We accept Graduate Nurses on 17 of our units; however, the number of applicants each unit accepts varies each session.

 Q: Do I need to know which unit I would like to work with before I apply?

 A: Not when submitting your application, however if you are selected to move forward in the RN New Graduate process, you will have an opportunity to speak with a team member about your various units throughout JPS.
 They can answer questions you have about these units and assist you with your selection.

 Q: Do I need to provide any additional paperwork?

-A: You will be required to send in two letters of references from your instructors if selected for interview.
+A: To apply for the position, you simply need to submit your completed application.
+If selected for an interview, you will be required to send in three (3) letters of recommendation from your instructors on official letterhead.
 You may have them emailed directly to the Talent Consultant.

 Q: How can I check the status of my application?